zhong-yy/GraSphInv/README.md

 (1) Eigen

 We use the [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) library for basic linear algebra operations.
-Eigen is a template library, so it is not necessary to install.
+Eigen is a template library, so you don't need to worry about the installation.
 A copy of Eigen can be found in `GraSphInv/src/3rd_party_lib/eigen`.

 (2) GNU Scientific Library (GSL)

 **[gsl](https://www.gnu.org/software/gsl/)** is only used to calculate wavelet transforms.
+Follow the instructions in the gsl source code package to install it (some usual installation steps, `configure`, `make`, `make install`).

 (3) NetCDF (optional)